 Old spotlights as a chandelier.
 Photo: Bill Counter - January 2014

-The view north toward the Eastern Columbia Building.
-The photo was taken from the south side of the roof, near Ace's new pool.
+A view north but this time from the pool area south of the tower.
 Note the Jesus Saves sign in the lower left.
 Photo: Bill Counter - January 2014

 The pool on the roof south of the tower.
 Photo: Bill Counter - January 2014